Pavel-Kravchenko/Evolution-of-mitochondrial-DNA-inheritance-patterns/README.md

 ## Before you start

 The pipeline is avalible only for <i>Linux</i> users </br>
-Make sure that you have installed all companents:
+Make sure that you have installed all components:
 <ul>
 <li>Python 3.6 or upper https://www.python.org/
 <li>Biopython 1.70 or upper http://biopython.org/